 If you’re considering a debt consolidation loan, investigate these alternatives before making a final decision:

-- Credit Counseling.
-Credit counseling organizations, which often receive funding from banks and other financial institutions, provide free or low-cost financial education services to consumers.
-Many also offer debt management plans, which are voluntary arrangements between borrowers and creditors that may help reduce interest rates, waive penalty fees, and consolidate balances into a single monthly bill.
-If you have to cancel any credit cards as part of your debt management plan, your credit score could drop – how much depends on how many other credit cards you have and your total debt-to-credit ratio.
+Bear in mind that, should you cancel any credit cards as part of your debt management plan, your credit score could drop – how much depends on how many other credit cards you have and your total debt-to-credit ratio.
 A record of each cancellation may remain on your credit report for up to seven years.

-- Bankruptcy Reorganization or Liquidation.
-There are two main types of consumer bankruptcy, both overseen by a judge: Chapter 13, or reorganization, and Chapter 7, or liquidation.
-The former creates a new payment plan for your unsecured debts, while the latter wipes away many of your unsecured debts and may require you to sell assets to repay your secured creditors.
+Chapter 13 creates a new payment plan for your unsecured debts, while Chapter 7 wipes away many of your unsecured debts and may require you to sell assets to repay your secured creditors.
 Your creditors are legally obligated to participate, although not all debts can be discharged in bankruptcy.
-Bankruptcy can have a serious effect on your credit score, and takes seven (Chapter 13) to ten (Chapter 7) years to drop off your record.
-The impact varies depending on your current credit score and recent history, but it can range from less than 100 points up to more than 200 points.
-Like debt settlement, if you previously had good credit, the hit from bankruptcy may actually be worse.
+Bankruptcy can have a serious effect on your credit score, and takes seven (Chapter 13) to 10 (Chapter 7) years to drop off your record.

-- Credit Card Balance Transfers.
 If you’re primarily struggling with credit card debt, transferring your high-interest balances to a card with a lower interest rate can make your situation more manageable.
 Many credit card companies offer introductory balance transfer rates – often as low as 0% – for new customers.
 These rates can last anywhere from 6 to 24 months, after which they reset to the card’s regular rate.
-Also, you’re limited by the credit line you’re approved for.
+Bear in mind that your balance transfer size is limited to your approved credit line.

 Debt consolidation loans can help you pay off high-interest credit card bills, medical debts, and other obligations, and roll the balances into a single monthly payment, usually with a lower interest rate.
 When used judiciously, they can significantly reduce the total cost of your debt and help you create a sustainable budget.